Diamond Color Scale Chart & Review | 4C's Education

 How Diamonds are Graded for Color

-Fun fact: diamonds are graded face down.
-It allows the grader to accurately assess the color without the distraction of the sparkle and brilliance the stone exhibits from the tabletop.
+Fun fact: Diamonds are graded face down.
+It allows the grader to accurately assess the color without the interference of the sparkle and brilliance the stone exhibits from the tabletop.

-Secondly, unless you and/your partner plan you carry around a full set of GIA master stones in your pocket to show people the definitive color grade (weird), then you are unlikely to encounter a situation whereby your diamond color will be scrutinised to such a degree.
+Secondly, unless you and/your partner plan you carry around a full set of GIA master stones in your pocket to show people the definitive color grade, then you are unlikely to encounter a situation whereby your diamond color will be scrutinized to such a degree.
 The closest you might get to that scenario is if you choose a diamond wedding band, which can easily be picked so as to enhance the beauty of the engagement ring stone.
-Simple!

-"You see, the visual difference between a D and an H will only be obvious when held directly next to each other, but the price differential will be substantial."
+The visual difference between a D and an H will only be obvious when held directly next to each other, but the price differential will be substantial.

 So, Which Diamond Color is the Best Value for Your Money?